geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " All that on earth the female heart can charm,

-" All that on earth can female fancy warm ;
+" All that on earth can female fancy warm;

 " So shall my zeal the grateful damsel move,